-Borokoe Airfield is located parallel to the southern coast of Biak Island.
+Borokoe Airfield is located near Borokoe parallel to the southern coast of Biak Island.
 To the west is Mokmer Drome and to the east is Sorido Airfield.
-To the south is Yapen Strait (Japen Strait).
+Border Yapen Strait (Japen Strait) to the south.
 Also known as Borokoe Drome or Borokoe Aerodrome.

 the American landing, it appeared a second runway was being surveyed